EVANBOI/EVANBOI-OOP-Dungeon-Game/Pair_Blog.md

                 - checkIfFulfilled
             - will have the above 5 subclasses

+        (Post implementation hindsight edit):
+            - this ended up being a bit more complicated and had to add methods:
+                - for when bombs attach and detach or when a circuit is destroyed
+                    - (This is undefined but it was a nice challenge)
+                    - updateAdjacentConductorsAttachment
+                    - updateAdjacentConductorsDetachment
+                - and also:
+                    - updateNumActivated
+                    - incrementNumActivated
+                    - incrmeentTotalValidAdjacentConductors
+                    - getNumActivated
+                    - getTotalValidAdjacentConductors

     - To check if there is power at each of the logic entities, we can use a observer pattern:
         - have an interface called CurrentSubject for the entities that can conduct i.e. wires and switches (subject)
             - methods: